Padres win on Austin Nola's RBI single off brother Aaron - NewsBreak

 Padres win on Austin Nola's RBI single off brother Aaron

-SAN DIEGO — (AP) — Austin Nola lofted an opposite-field RBI single to right off his younger brother Aaron, turned toward the San Diego Padres' dugout and raised his right fist.
+SAN DIEGO (AP) — Austin Nola hit an RBI single off younger brother Aaron in the sixth inning, and the San Diego Padres beat the Philadelphia Phillies 1-0 Friday night.

-“Glad we got the win, but then your brother gets the loss," said Austin Nola, the Padres' catcher.
-"He pitched an unbelievable game.
-It’s fun to watch him.
-There’s no doubt about it.
-He’s done it twice to us.
-Threw seven innings; threw eight innings last year.
-What a performance by him.

-“It was weird.
-I got the hit and I was like, ‘Ah, I feel great,’ and then I look at him and he’s locked back in, going after the next hitter.
-Credit to him.
-Nothing ever fazes him," he added.

-It's the first time a player had an RBI against his brother in a 1-0 victory since RBIs became an official stat in 1920, according to STATS.
+It's the first time since RBIs became an official stat in 1920 that a player had an RBI against his brother in a 1-0 victory, according to STATS.

-“The storyline's there, right?”
-Padres manager Bob Melvin said.
-“Baseball can be a great game in instances like that.
-It can break your heart other times.
-That's just great theater.
-The only RBI of the game against his brother, that's pretty cool stuff."

 San Diego rookie left-hander MacKenzie Gore and three relievers combined on a five-hitter.
 Closer Taylor Rogers loaded the bases with two outs in the ninth before getting Kyle Schwarber to fly out to center field.